 It’s not very often that people who live outside of the farm get an opportunity to see agricultural processes at work.
-Not excluded is the process of nutrient creation.
+But AgroLiquid and the IQhub museum wanted to change that.

 In this exhibit at the IQhub, visitors can get a close-up look at how farmers would use moldboard plows to create nutrients in their fields by integrating cover crops into the soil.
 The full scale tractor and plow display features a 1957 John Deere 820 tractor and moldboard plow along with a fabricated cover crop and soil.

 Our craftsmen carefully mimicked the texture of the plowed soil.
 They also replicated the appearance of the typical forage grasses often used as cover crops.
 A life-sized mannequin sits at the wheel of the tractor.
 A three-dimensional barn facade holds a TV monitor that can show additional photos and videos.